DJ LeMahieu Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks ninth in MLB.
+- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in the league.

-- The Orioles have the 12th-ranked team ERA among all MLB pitching staffs (4.04).
+- The Orioles' 4.06 team ERA ranks 13th across all league pitching staffs.

-- The Orioles rank 16th in baseball in home runs allowed (56 total, 1.2 per game).
+- The Orioles rank 17th in baseball in home runs surrendered (58 total, 1.2 per game).

-- The Orioles will send Bradish (2-1) to make his eighth start of the season.
-He is 2-1 with a 3.90 ERA and 29 strikeouts in 32 1/3 innings pitched.
+- Wells (3-1) gets the starting nod for the Orioles in his ninth start of the season.
+He's put together a 2.94 ERA in 52 2/3 innings pitched, with 46 strikeouts.

-- The right-hander last appeared on Wednesday against the Los Angeles Angels, when he tossed 6 2/3 innings, allowing one earned run while giving up four hits.
+- The righty last pitched on Thursday against the Los Angeles Angels, when he threw five innings, allowing three earned runs while giving up six hits.

-- In seven games this season, the 26-year-old has a 3.90 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .256 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.